 ALTER TABLE Persons_Data ADD CONSTRAINT PK_PersonID PRIMARY KEY (PersonID, Name);

-It becomes easier for us to use SQL ALTER query to add a Primary Key to a field in the table when it has been stated as NOT NULL already at the time, the table was created before.
+It becomes easier for us to use SQL ALTER query to add a Primary Key to a field in the table when it has been stated as NOT NULL already when the table was created.

 - DROP a PRIMARY KEY Constraint